Hardmath123/hardmath123.github.io/content/stop-teaching-beginners.md

 computer science.

 In a way, this is *better* than the classical model of those at the top of the mountain pulling us all up.
-Someone who has just understood an idea--recursion, the Y combinator, type theory, whatever--is better-equipped to teach it than someone who takes it for granted having worked with that idea for ages.
+Someone who has just understood an idea---recursion, the Y combinator, type theory, whatever---is better-equipped to teach it than someone who takes it for granted having worked with that idea for ages.

 ...except it doesn't quite work out like that.
 The problem is, somewhere near